giabao2407/Crawl-the-PhapDien-website/README.md

 # Crawl-the-PhapDien-website
-This project builds a vector database using ChromaDB and performs semantic search on Vietnamese legal documents.
-The dataset consists of full_ItemID.html files, which are processed and stored in ChromaDB using the bkai-foundation-models/vietnamese-bi-encoder embedding model.
+Builds a vector database using ChromaDB and performs semantic search on Vietnamese legal documents.
+The dataset consists of full_ItemID.html files, which are processed and stored in ChromaDB using embedding model.

 Features